 I research and teach the literature and culture of early medieval England, focusing on texts written in Old English and Anglo-Latin roughly between the seventh century and the eleventh.
-My work focuses on the relationship between textuality and religious/social practices in medieval law and monastic life, with particular attention to issues of paleography, the cultural implications of literature, and critical theory.
+My work focuses on the relationship between textuality and religious/social practices in medieval law and monastic life with particular attention to manuscript culture and paleography, the cultural implications of literature, and critical theory.

 I also research and teach courses on nineteenth- and twentieth-century medievalism (including the reception of medieval literature and the disciplinary history of Medieval and Anglo-Saxon Studies).
 I have published on these topics in Victorian Poetry and postmedieval, and I am currently editing a collection of essays with R. D. Perry on the influential group of intellectuals, such as Erich Auerbach and Hannah Arendt, whose scholarship on the Middle Ages emerged and flourished in the years after WWII and has had an enduring effect on the shape of Medieval Studies today as well as numerous other fields of study.

 My research has been supported by major fellowships from the National Endowment for the Humanities and the American Council of Learned Societies/Mellon Foundation.

 2018-2019 Courses: Winter 2019, Introduction to Old English (graduate & undergraduate); Spring 2019, Beowulf (graduate & undergraduate)

 - Bonds of Secrecy: Law, Spirituality, and the Literature of Concealment in Early Medieval England (forthcoming, University of Pennsylvania Press)